theupdateframework/python-tuf/tuf/README.md

 client would be unable to prevent an attacker or compromised repository from feeding it stale metadata, it can at least detect when an attacker is doing so indefinitely.
-The signed metadata used by TUF contains an "expires" field that indicates when the expired metadata should no longer be trusted.
+The signed metadata used by TUF contains an "expires" field that indicates when metadata should no longer be trusted.

 In the following simulation, the client first tries to perform an update.